mx2913/funkwhale/docs/user_documentation/reports/report_playlist.md

 # Report a playlist

-If a playlist's content violates a pod's rules or the law, you can report it.
+If a playlist's content violates a {term}`pod's <Pod>` rules or the law, you can report it.
 To do this:

 ```{tabbed} Desktop